Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * stop duplicate patterns
 * when potency is 0 the componentsdisplay does not work

+* cheesing crafting with reenter exit
+* fix the red text

 **"Serene Collective" design**

 Glamour injectors to safely view the Collective without being infected.